MartinPdeS/PyMieSim/docs/source/Theory.rst

   It is to be noted that the **coherent coupling** definition is derived from the coupled mode theory which remains true as long as the parallax approximation is also true.
-  Also, this coupling are what we would call **centered coupling**.
+  Furthermore, this coupling is what we would call **centered coupling**.
 It means that the scatterer is perfectly centered with the detector.
-As much as it doesn't affect so much the **non-coherent coupling** coupling, it can largely affect **coherent coupling**.
+Even though it doesn't affect so much the **non-coherent coupling** coupling, it can largely affect **coherent coupling**.

-  In order to take account of the effect of transversal offset of the scatterer we define the footprint of the scatterer.
+  To take into account the effect of transversal offset of the scatterer, we define the footprint of the scatterer.

   .. math::
     \eta_{l,m}(\delta_x, \delta_y) = \Big| \mathcal{F}^{-1} \big\{ \Phi_{det} \, . \, \Psi_{scat} \big\}  \Big|^2

-  Thus we can compute the **mean coupling** as the mean value of :math:`\eta_{l,m}`
+  Thus, we can compute the **mean coupling** as the mean value of :math:`\eta_{l,m}`

   .. math::
     \widetilde{\eta}_{l,m} = \big< \eta_{l,m}(\delta_x, \delta_y) \big>